 In addition to the Rector we have two paid posts for a Parish Administrator and a Children and Families Missioner.
 Under the new Pastoral Scheme, clergy will comprise the Parish Rector and potentially a "house for duty" minister supported by our lay staff and leaders.
-In anticipation of the implementation of the new Pastoral Scheme we have tasked several working groups with developing new arrangements for worship, pastoral support, community development and utilisation of church and Parish buildings.
+We have tasked several working groups with developing new arrangements for worship, pastoral support, community development and utilisation of church and Parish buildings.
 Cross parish representation was actively encouraged for each of these groups which met over a period of several months.
 Each group came up with recommendations and the detailed implementation of these needs to be agreed and actioned.

-It is envisaged that any house for duty minister will have a particular role in providing pastoral care for our existing church members, supported by a licensed pastoral worker who commences training in September.
+It is envisaged that any house for duty minister will have a particular role in providing pastoral care for our existing church members, supported by a licensed pastoral worker who commenced training in September.

 There are four active Readers and two further Readers Emeriti and a Parish Evangelist.
-Currently, we have eight churchwardens and a PCC treasurer.
-In the new Pastoral Scheme we anticipate a smaller PCC with four churchwardens and a simplified structure to run the parish.
+Currently, we have four churchwardens and a PCC treasurer.
+We are evolving to a new PCC structure as part of the implementation of the new pastoral scheme.